rmnldwg/lymph/docs/source/lymph.rst

+.. module: lymph

 Detailed API
 ============

 The human lymph system (or rather parts of it) are modelled as directed graphs here.
-Hence, a :class:`system` consists of multiple :class:`node` and :class:`edge` instances, which are represented by a python class each.
+Hence, a :class:`System` consists of multiple :class:`Node` and :class:`Edge` instances, which are represented by a python class each.

 Lymph system
 ------------